bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in 'return function()' because it is a function within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's name stays the same but his roll could change.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of 'newRoll' is personalDice.

 ### Task 2c - Exit Ticket